 The program is designed for individuals with previous experience and achievement in university-level, post-secondary education who are interested in careers as Registered Nurses (RNs).
 Upon completion, students earn a BScN and are eligible to write the NCLEX-RN, which qualifies them to work as RNs in any health care sector where RNs have legislated scope of practice.

 Individuals with at least 60 credits of university-level, post-secondary education are encouraged to apply.
-The curriculum includes a minimum of 1,240 hours of clinical practice experience and 229 hours of laboratory and simulation practice.

 Eligible applicants to the NBNP require either: